lit/lit.dev/packages/lit-dev-content/site/guide/templates/basics.md

 ## Introducing directives

-Lit provides some special functions, called _directives_, that you can use in binding expressions.
-Directives can customize the way a binding expression renders.
+Lit allows special functions, called _directives_, to customize the way a binding expression is processed and rendered.
+Lit provides some built-in directives, or you can write your own.

 For example, you can use the `until` directive to render placeholder content while you load data asynchronously.